-9. The Walgreen promotional coupon comes with every roll of film processed at the same chain (the processing price is lower than any local independent film developer and the quality is comparable).
-The coupon provides a US\$4.00 discount on a four-pack roll of Kodak ASA-200 24-exposure 135-millimeter film, reducing the price from US\$10.99 to US\$6.99, or US\$1.75 per roll.
-It is worth noting that in many U.S. metropolitan areas Walgreen drug stores are ubiquitous and often require, as in my case, a drive of less than a mile from home.
+^{9.} The Walgreen promotional coupon comes with every roll of film processed at the same chain (the processing price is lower than any local independent film developer and the quality is comparable).
+The coupon provides a \$4.00 discount on a four-pak of Kodak ASA-200 24-exposure 135 film, reducing the price from \$10.99 to \$6.99, or \$1.75 per roll.
+It is worth noting that in many U. S. metropolitan areas Walgreen drug stores are ubiquitous and often require, as in my case, a drive of less than a mile from home.

-10. Alternatively, the bias could be expressed as 1 percent per decade, which seems minor in view of the large shifts in market share and large price differentials between old and new format stores.
-The BLS has argued that service levels differ between high- and low-price outlets.
-While this may be partially correct, much outlet substitution occurs between inefficient self-service outlets and more efficient self-service outlets that provide identical levels of service.
+^{10.} Alternatively, the bias could be expressed as one percent per decade, which seems minor in view of the large shifts in market share and large price differentials between old and new format stores.
+The BLS has argued that service levels differ between high and low price outlets.
+While this may be partially correct, much outlet substitution is between inefficient self-service outlets and more efficient self-service outlets which provide identical levels of service.
 We note that numerous inefficient outlets, e.g., Woolworth and Montgomery Ward, have lost market share and ultimately gone out of business in the face of market-share gains by such outlets as Wal-Mart and Home Depot.